-Culpability and harm, and aggravating and mitigating factors
+General factors: culpability and harm; aggravating and mitigating factors

-This Annex lists the proposed general factors that would be used to assess seriousness of the misconduct (Step 2 - Culpability and Harm) and in applying aggravating and mitigating circumstances (Step 4).
+This Annex lists the general factors that should be used to assess seriousness of the misconduct (Step 2 - Culpability and Harm) and in applying aggravating and mitigating circumstances (Step 4).

 The lists are non-exhaustive but are intended to cover the most common factors that might be applicable in relation to all types of proved misconduct.